openssl/general-policies/policies/glossary.md

 A public interface is any function, global variable, structure or macro declared in a public header file.
 Refer to the [API compatibility policy] for specific details.

+## SRT

+_Security Response Team_

+A selected group of [committers], engineering managers and other team members that handles all incoming security reports including the CVE id and severity assignment.

 ## Stable release